neilernst/docker_bda/README.md

 # Dockerfile for Stan

+This Docker file can be used to build a Docker image containing Stan <http://mc-stan.org> with some accompanying packages.

 If you want to create the Docker image locally then clone this directory and run `bash docker build --tag bda:1.0 .` Then you've created an image `bda` tagged as `1.0`.
 You can also choose to run it as-is from your terminal directly (curtesy of <http://hub.docker.com>),

 ```{bash}